New Orleans Saints vs. Carolina Panthers NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - New Orleans has combined with its opponents to score more than 37.5 points in 10 of 15 games this season.

-- The two teams combine to average 39.6 points per game, 2.1 more than the over/under in this contest.
+- The two teams combine to score 39.6 points per game, 2.1 more than the total in this contest.

-- This contest's over/under is 5.8 points under the 43.3 these two squads combine to give up per game in 2021.
+- The 43.3 points per game these two squads have surrendered to opponents this season are 5.8 more than the 37.5 over/under in this contest.

-- The Saints and their opponents have scored an average of 44.0 points per game in 2021, 6.5 more than Sunday's total.
+- The average total in Saints games this season is 44.0, 6.5 points more than Sunday's total of 37.5.

 Saints stats and trends